Terri Schiavo case: Early life

 Terri Schiavo was born Theresa Marie Schindler to Mary (born 1941) and Robert Schindler (1937–2009) on December 3, 1963, in Lower Moreland Township, Montgomery County, Pennsylvania, a suburb of Philadelphia.
+She was the oldest of three children.
+Her mother reported that, as a child, Schiavo would spend hours in her bedroom arranging her collection of stuffed animals.
+As a teen, she enjoyed listening to John Denver and reading Danielle Steel romances.
 She attended Bucks County Community College, where she met Michael Schiavo in 1982.
-The two began dating and were married on November 10, 1984.
-They moved to Florida in 1986, following Terri's parents.
+The two began dating and married on November 10, 1984.
+They moved to Florida in 1986, following her parents.
 Michael worked as a restaurant manager, while Terri took up a bookkeeping job with an insurance company.
+She had naturally dark hair, but dyed it blonde.

 Initial medical crisis: 1990

-In the early morning of February 25, 1990, Terri Schiavo collapsed in a hallway of her St. Petersburg, Florida, apartment.
+In the early morning of February 25, 1990, Schiavo collapsed in a hallway of her St. Petersburg, Florida apartment.
 Firefighters and paramedics, arriving in response to her husband Michael's 9-1-1 call, found her face-down and unconscious.
 She was not breathing and had no pulse.
 They attempted to resuscitate her and she was transported to the Humana Northside Hospital.
 Paramedics had her intubated and ventilated.

 Initial medical assessments

-The cause of Terri Schiavo's collapse was determined to be cardiac arrest.
+The cause of Schiavo's collapse was determined to be cardiac arrest.
 Her medical chart contained a note that "she apparently has been trying to keep her weight down with dieting by herself, drinking liquids most of the time during the day and drinking about 10–15 glasses of iced tea."
 Upon admission to the hospital, she was noted as suffering from hypokalemia (low potassium levels): her serum potassium level was an abnormally low 2.0 mEq/L (the normal range for adults is 3.5–5.0 mEq/L).
 Her sodium and calcium levels were normal.
 Electrolyte imbalance is often caused by drinking excessive fluids, and a serious consequence of hypokalemia can be heart rhythm abnormalities, including sudden arrhythmia death syndrome.
 Schiavo was eventually switched from being fed by a nasogastric feeding tube to a percutaneous endoscopic gastrostomy (PEG) feeding tube.

-Dr. Garcia J. DeSousa, board-certified neurologist in St. Petersburg, Florida, who previously treated Terri Schiavo, cared for her during her initial admission to Humana Northside; both he and Victor Gambone, an internist and Schiavo family physician, independently made the diagnosis of persistent vegetative state (PVS) within approximately one year after her sudden cardiac arrest.
+Garcia J. DeSousa, a board-certified neurologist in St. Petersburg, Florida, who had previously treated Schiavo, cared for her during her initial admission to Humana Northside; both he and Victor Gambone, an internist and Schiavo family physician, independently made the diagnosis of persistent vegetative state within approximately one year after her sudden cardiac arrest.